NandiniMeh/test/README.md

 ### For Users

-- Use this technology to automatically create a resume by filling in some simple details!
+- Use this technology to check the weather at any city you enter!

 #### Installing